This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 Martin appears on the 1841 and 1851 census of Orpington, Kent, UK but curiously

-adjacent to that of Jonathan suggesting they were related.
 The birth year of 1839

-appear he did not stay in British Columbia.
+New South Wales Australia.
 In addition to Jonathan and Aaron two

 of the sons of Jonathan were land owners.
 One is often asked, "why did your grandfather